KingOfTheAce2/FRBR-Statengeneraal-Digitaal-scraper/README.md

 OCR data is retrieved via the service's ZIP archives when possible to minimise the number of HTTP requests.

+The included GitHub workflow runs every 30 minutes and keeps track of processed files using a cached `visited.txt`.
+Results are uploaded to the public dataset `vGassen/Dutch-Statengeneraal-Digitaal-Historical`.

 See `.github/workflows/sgd.yml` for a complete example.

 ## Dependencies